 Resilience is generally thought of as a ‘positive adaptation’ of individuals in the face of a stressful or adverse situation.It is understood as overcoming deeply stressful situations with ‘competent functioning’.
 Mistakenly it is often assumed to be a trait of the individual.
 Most recent research now shows that resilience is the result of individuals being able to interact with their environments and the processes that either promote well-being or protect them against the overwhelming influence of risk factors and adverse conditions, such as maltreatment, poverty, exploitation, trafficking and/or other factors triggering vulnerabilities.
 Resilience is best understood as a mutual process.
 How can resilience in the context of human trafficking be strengthened?
 What are the protective/adverse factors and how are different forms of individual resilience overlooked by authorities, policymakers and rescuers?

-Agenda, Info and Registration
+Agenda, Info and Social Media Overview

 For more information about this event please download our: